-…got recommended at Slate and Library Journal, and reviewed at Bookslut, South 85, Entropy, and BWR!
+…got recommended at Slate and Library Journal, and reviewed at Bookslut, South 85, Entropy, The Lab Review, and BWR!
 (Comparisons to Borges, George Saunders and Celine Dion, oh my!)
 Bloggers have written about it or featured it here, here, here, and here and other places!

 …it has a trailer!!!

 Winner of the FC2 Ronald Sukenick Innovative Fiction Prize

 Jessica Lee Richardson’s debut collection It Had Been Planned and There Were Guides teems with double magic—families of spiders, monsters in triplicate, and panels of bleacher-sitting grandfathers (who live in a diaphragm!) cohabitate with a starker, more familiar kind of strange in a hyper real and living tapestry of teenage porn stars, lovelorn factory workers, and art world auctioneers.
 From a woman who awakes from a short kidnapping with an unquenchable need for risk to a concrete boat ride gone off the rails, from Los Angeles to the Bronx, from the Midwest to North Korea, these stories explore the absurd in real spaces and the real in absurd spaces, seeking a way into something else entirely.